 For years, I had spent money we didn’t have on extra items others told me were “must-haves” for the perfect party.
 Never huge amounts of cash.
 A little here and a little there.
 However, it all added up and we found ourselves drowning in debt.
 Suffocating debt.
 I was embarrassed.
 I hadn’t listened to my own advice.
 As a result, we spent 5 years living with family in order to dig ourselves out of the mountain of must-haves.

-After reading an article by Liz Curtis Higgs, I realized you don’t need to be a phenomenal host or a skilled chef to entertain.
-Her insightful words reignited my passion for simplifying events after getting lost in all the little details others said and I believed were so important.
+After reading an article about true hospitality, I realized you don’t need to be a phenomenal host or a skilled chef to entertain.
+The author’s insightful words reignited my passion for simplifying events after getting lost in all the little details others said and I believed were so important.
 I discovered I needed to go back to the basics and refocus on our original mission—to help people create meaningful celebrations without breaking the bank.

 Entertaining doesn’t require a color scheme, themed favors, or perfection—just a welcoming spirit.
 Don’t get me wrong.
 I love all the extra details—cloth napkins, personalized banners, and color-coordinated paper straws—and you’ll see them featured in our celebrations.
 But, those items are never requirements to host others.
 For the price of a glass of water, you can be a person who throws open the door to your home and welcomes others in.
 It’s as simple as that.

 If this is your first time visiting, our blog is a work in progress.
 I’m also a work in progress and you’re invited to join me as we learn together how to simplify and create meaningful celebrations.
 Our hope is that the Piggy Bank Parties blog will be your go-to resource for making CENTS (sense) of entertaining and you’re always welcome at our table.